 His journey since then has taken him into the England U20 squad but his roots were at Stafford RUFC, where he played from the age of six to 11 and then home town club Stoke from then on until he was 15.

-Sam’s guiding lights past and present are Nick Hill, the director of rugby at Denstone from 2008/13, his successor Jamie Taylor and Jeremy Staunton, who was his U16 coach there in 2013.
+Sam’s guiding lights past and present are Nick Hill — the director of rugby at Denstone College from 2008 to 2013 — his successor Jamie Taylor, and Jeremy Staunton, who was his U16 coach there in 2013.

-Sam started his playing days on the wing, moved to centre and now to lock.
+Sam started his playing days on the wing before moving to centre and now to lock.
 Welford Road is his favourite ground and his top players are Maro Itoje, Rene Ranger and Brodie Retallick.

 Last updated: 23 May 2018